 Join the Waitlist for the smallTalk Paci™

-The smallTalk Paci takes your baby’s engagement to the next level, and is coming fall of 2022!
+The smallTalk Paci takes your baby’s engagement to the next level, and is coming in 2024!